-Years later, many of these first responders and others in the Exposure Zone were diagnosed with sarcoidosis.
-Sarcoidosis is a covered 9/11-related health condition under the World Trade Center Health Program (WTCHP), and as such, those affected may be eligible for compensation from the VCF.
-At Weisfuse & Weisfuse, LLP, our experienced 911 attorneys will help you determine eligibility and prosecute a 9/11 sarcoidosis claim to obtain the compensation you deserve.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+Years later, many of these responders and others in the Exposure Zone were diagnosed with sarcoidosis.
+Sarcoidosis is a covered 9/11-related health condition under the World Trade Center Health Program (WTCHP), and as such, those affected may be eligible for compensation from the September 11th Victim Compensation Fund (VCF).
+At Weisfuse & Weisfuse, LLP, our experienced 9/11 sarcoidosis attorneys help victims of 9/11-related illnesses determine eligibility and prosecute a claim to obtain the compensation they deserve.
+Contact us today at 212-983-3000 for a free and confidential consultation regarding your 9/11 sarcoidosis claim.

 What is Sarcoidosis?